 Our center-based instruction approach includes activities in language arts, math, science, art, music, movement, language, physical education and Judaics.
 The daily schedule includes time for creative play, exploration of our environment, social interaction with adults and other children, large and small group learning experiences and celebration of our Jewish and national heritage.
 Jewish values, customs, history and holiday observances are integrated throughout our curriculum.
-Our Jewish childcare curriculum promotes growth in the following areas:
+Our Jewish childcare and early childhood curriculum promotes growth in the following areas:

 We encourage children to verbalize their feelings and as teachers we validate them with acknowledgment and compassion.
 We use words to express anger, sadness, fear and/or excitement.
 Teachers guide children in appropriately handling and verbalizing emotions, teaching them to work cooperatively with others and helping them to learn independent problem-solving and conflict resolution skills.
 We follow the method of conscious discipline when we validate children’s emotions.